amplab/training/ampcamp/sparkr.md

 7. As an exercise try to answer the following question using the commands from above:
    How many articles contain the word “California”?

-   Hint: You can use the R command `grepl` to determine if a word is present in a string
+   _Hint_: You can use the R command `grepl` to determine if a word is present in a string.

    <div class="solution" markdown="1">
    <pre class="prettyprint lang-r">